daksh3333/Neuro-Stress-Monitor/README.md

   - If 10% or more of the incoming signals, over the course of a minute, are OUTSIDE of the beta range, the subject is UNFOCUSED.
 Otherwise they are FOCUSED.
   - stress_monitor.py prints if the subject is FOCUSED or UNFOCUSED as well as the percentage of how UNFOCUSED the subject is.
 Example output:    Is Unfocused: False (True Percentage: 2.79%).
   - Tested and adjusted frequency ranges to accurately describe the subjects focus ranges.
+- **Hassan**
+  - Designed and built the frontend for the Electron app, ensuring a responsive and user-friendly interface.
+  - Developed the layout and UI components using HTML, CSS, and JavaScript, integrating styles for a cohesive design.
+  - Worked on styling and the overall user experience.
+  - Ensured seamless integration with the backend, making sure that real-time updates from the Arduino data were reflected in the UI.
+  - Assisted in debugging UI-related issues, testing different resolutions, and ensuring a smooth experience across devices.
 - **Daksh**
   - Set up push notifications and sound alerts in the Electron app.
 Implemented a system to dynamically display notifications for focus/unfocus states and integrated motivational quotes for repeated unfocused instances.
   - Refined notification aesthetics to match a neutral theme with a bright pink tone for alerts, ensuring a visually cohesive interface.